jonkemp/gulp-inline-css/README.md

 Inspired by the grunt plugin [grunt-inline-css](https://github.com/jgallen23/grunt-inline-css).
 Uses the [inline-css](https://github.com/jonkemp/inline-css) module.

-## What's new in 2.0?
+## What's new in 3.0?

-- Uses [inline-css](https://github.com/jonkemp/inline-css) instead of Juice
+- Uses Promises with [inline-css](https://github.com/jonkemp/inline-css) version 2.0
-- Works on Windows

 ## How It Works